GabryV00/Desktop/README.md

 <h1 align="center">Hi 👋, I'm Gabriele Voltan</h1>
-<h3 align="center">A Master Degree Student in Artificial Intelligence & Cybersecurity</h3>
+<h3 align="center">A Master Degree Student in Artificial Intelligence & Cybersecurity at the University of Udine and the Alpen-Adria Universität of Klagenfurt</h3>
 <h3 align="center">at the University of Udine and the Alpen-Adria Universität of Klagenfurt</h3>